pr4aveen/tp/docs/DeveloperGuide.md

     1. Test case: `stop x` where x is the greater than the number of tasks.<br>
     Expected: No timer stopped.
 Invalid index message shown.

-### Statistics tracking

-1. No available durations

-    1. Prerequisites: There are no durations available for all time frames.

-    1. Test case: `set st/daily`.<br>
-    Expected: Time spent section should indicate that there are no durations in the list.

-    1. Test case: `set st/weekly`.<br>
-    Expected: Time spent section should indicate that there are no durations in the list.

-    1. Test case: `set st/monthly`.<br>
-    Expected: Time spent section should indicate that there are no durations in the list.

-1. Durations available

-    1. Prerequisites: There are no durations available for all time frames.

-    1. Test case: `set st/daily`.<br>
-    Expected: Time spent section should display a pie chart, and a table that shows all durations associated with a project/task.

-    1. Test case: `set st/weekly`.<br>
-    Expected: Time spent section should display a pie chart, and a table that shows all durations associated with a project/task.

-    1. Test case: `set st/monthly`.<br>
-    Expected: Time spent section should display a pie chart, and a table that shows all durations associated with a project/task.

 ### Undo/Redo